Help support Harvard John A. Paulson School of Engineering and Applied Sciences. Make a gift.

 This Zoom-based workshop is designed for students interested in applying to PhD Programs in STEM fields.
 Over a 60-minute live session, we’ll demystify the application process by walking participants through key components such as, transcripts, research-focused CVs, statements of purpose, personal statements, and letters of recommendation.
 By the end of the workshop, attendees will leave with tools to personalize their application journey and craft a compelling engineering graduate application.

-Join us for a panel discussion featuring Harvard SEAS alumni who are neurodiverse professionals in STEM fields.
-Panelists will share how their neurodiverse identities have shaped their career paths and enhanced their problem-solving, leadership, and teamwork across various sectors.
-They will discuss strategies for overcoming challenges and achieving success, as well as offer advice on how colleagues can create environments that embrace diverse cognitive styles, fostering innovation and growth.
+Join us for a panel discussion featuring members of the Harvard community who are a neurodiverse group of professionals in STEM fields.
+Panelists will share how their neurodivergent identities have shaped their career paths and enhanced their problem-solving, leadership, and teamwork across various sectors.

 Engineering Graduate Application Essays

 Join this Zoom workshop to learn how to craft the two key essays required for PhD applications in STEM Fields.
-We'll cover how to write a focused statement of purpose that communicates your research goals, technical strengths, and program fit, as well as a personal statement that highlights your growth, motivations, and personal journey.
+Suzanne Smith will cover how to write a focused statement of purpose that communicates your research goals, technical strengths, and program fit.
 Students will leave with structured outlines, storytelling techniques, and strategies to draft authentic, compelling essays tailored to programs of interest.